thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 ## 2. **Microservices and Web app**

 These are the responsibilities of the different microservices and the Web app.

-All mircoservices in this project built on Java are organized in following packages:

-* apis
-* business
-* data
+The implementation organization of these services do focus to follow the clean architecture software design **philosophy**.

 ---